 Hormones, Tissue Health, and Pain Signals

 Hormones influence libido, lubrication, and tissue integrity.
-Shifts around perimenopause and menopause can reduce estrogen support, which may contribute to dryness and irritation.
+Shifts around perimenopause and menopause reduce estrogen support, which can contribute to dryness and irritation.
+According to the National Institute on Aging, estrogen levels fall as the ovaries wind down through menopause, and that change often shows up as thinner, drier vaginal tissue.
+The American College of Obstetricians and Gynecologists notes that lower estrogen is a frequent reason vaginal dryness develops.
 Testosterone, in appropriate female ranges, can also influence desire and arousal for some patients.

 At AgeRejuvenation, we often see hormone imbalance as a key driver of female intimacy symptoms, especially around perimenopause and menopause.
 When labs and history point that way, hormone-based care may be part of the plan.